Trying to tell your AML from your EDI? Compliance loves its acronyms, but sometimes they can be a headache.

 Designated contract market.

-Enhanced Due Diligence is additional, ‘enhanced’ customer due diligence measures need to be applied by businesses and organisations in higher-risk situations, as per regulations 33-35 of the Money Laundering Regulations.
+Enhanced Due Diligence is additional, 'enhanced' customer due diligence measures which need to be applied by businesses and organisations in higher-risk situations, as per regulations 33-35 of the Money Laundering Regulations.

-Equality, Diversity & Inclusion.
+Equality, Diversity and Inclusion.

-Environment, Health and Safety
+Environment, Health and Safety.

 The Financial Action Task Force is an intergovernmental body that is responsible for developing and promoting anti-money laundering and counter-terrorist financing standards across the world.